Welcome to my Turkey Travel Guide!

 Where to go in Turkey

-Istanbul, although not being a capital, is the most famous and popular city in Turkey.
+Istanbul, although not being a capital, is one of the most famous and popular cities in Turkey.
 It is considered a cultural and commercial center of the country which is also a very special place with an endless list of things to do.
 Besides an amazing heritage of art, culture, history, and architecture Istanbul is also a culinary hub.

 You can visit Istanbul on its own or when on a trip around Turkey.